ItAlegit/flask_RandomIntGenerator/README.md

 # RandomIntGenerator
-RandomIntGenerator is a web application that displays a random number from 0 to 99.
+RandomIntGenerator is a web application that displays a random number from 0 to 99 every 5 seconds.

 The project contains flask, github-oauth2, gevent-websocket, threading.